-The resources on this page highlight best practices in preparing prospective foster and/or kinship families to enhance relationships with birth parents throughout the time the parents’ child is in their care.
+The resources on this page highlight best practices in preparing prospective resource families to enhance relationships with birth parents throughout the time the parents’ child is in their care.
 Working collaboratively with birth parents represents family-centered practice and can help facilitate the child's timely return home.
-The following resources provide examples of preservice training and other ways to ensure foster parents are equipped to build successful relationships with birth parents.
+Use these resources to find examples of preservice training and other ways to ensure foster parents are equipped to build successful relationships with birth parents.

-6 Concrete Tips for Co-Parenting With Your Foster Child’s Birth Parents
+6 Tips for Foster Parents Preparing for Reunification

 Birth and Foster Parent Partnership